ietf-wg-dmarc/draft-kucherawy-dmarc-dmarcbis/README.md

-DMARC                                                  M. Kucherawy (ed) Internet-Draft
+DMARC                                                       T. Herr (ed) Internet-Draft                                                  Valimail
-Obsoletes: 7489 (if approved)                             E. Zwicky (ed) Intended status: Standards Track
+Obsoletes: 7489 (if approved)                         E. Gustafsson (ed) Intended status: Standards Track                                  Google
+Expires: 30 April 2021                                    J. Levine (ed)
+                                                           Standcore LLC
-Expires: 8 October 2020                                 T. Wicinski (ed)
+                                                         27 October 2020
-                                                            6 April 2020

 Domain-based Message Authentication, Reporting, and Conformance (DMARC)
-                   draft-kucherawy-dmarc-dmarcbis-01
+                      draft-ghl-dmarc-dmarcbis-00

 Abstract

-   Domain-based Message Authentication, Reporting, and Conformance (DMARC) is a scalable mechanism by which a mail-originating organization can express domain-level policies and preferences for message validation, disposition, and reporting, that a mail-receiving organization can use to improve mail handling.
+   Domain-based Message Authentication, Reporting, and Conformance (DMARC) is a protocol that builds on the existing Sender Policy Framework (SPF) and DomainKeys Identified Mail (DKIM) protocols.

-   Originators of Internet Mail need to be able to associate reliable and authenticated domain identifiers with messages, communicate policies about messages that use those identifiers, and report about mail using those identifiers.
-These abilities have several benefits:
-   Receivers can provide feedback to Domain Owners about the use of their domains; this feedback can provide valuable insight about the management of internal operations and the presence of external domain name abuse.

-   DMARC does not produce or encourage elevated delivery privilege of authenticated email.
-DMARC is a mechanism for policy distribution that enables increasingly strict handling of messages that fail authentication checks, ranging from no action, through altered delivery, up to message rejection.
+   DMARC is designed to give ADminstrative Management Domains (ADMDs) that originate email the ability to publicize their email authentication policies, specify preferred handling for mail that fails authentication checks, and request reports about mail purportedly originated by the ADMD, based on the RFC5322.From header in the message.

    This document obsoletes RFC 7489.